an1rudhks/My-Movie-Recommender/README.md

 # How to Run locally

 1. Clone this repository.
+2. Create a virtual environment with `python -m venv venv`.
+3. Activate the environment with `.\venv\Scripts\activate`.
-2. Install the required libraries using `pip install -r requirements.txt`.
+4. Install the required libraries using `pip install -r requirements.txt`.
-3. Run the Streamlit app with `streamlit run src/app.py`.
+5. Run the Streamlit app with `streamlit run src/app.py`.

 # Project Structure